TechnologyClassroom/PXE/PXEchain.md

 firewall-cmd --reload
 ```

 The ftp files can be viewed from other computers on the network by going to ftp://192.168.1.15/pub with a web browser.
+Login is not required to view files.
+The default selinux configuration will block other users on the network from adding files through ftp.

 - Test client machine should be able to now boot through the WDS server to the GNU/Linux PXE server.
+Once you have tested this process and have a good working knowledge of all of the parts, implement this into production to expand the functionality of your servers.

 # [Other uses for pxechn.c32](#other-uses-for-pxechn.c32)